 EcoMobile (855-825-8855) is another relative newcomer, going live in Oct.
 2012.
 They have BYOSD with the usual limitations.
 EcoMobile is able to activate Sprint WiMax and LTE phones.
 LTE works on EcoMobile's $60/month plan, WiMAX did at one tome but reportedly doesn't anymore.
 EcoMobile has a wide range of plans including a pay as you go plan with good rates, 5¢ voice minutes, 2¢ texts and 10¢/MB data.
 Unlimited voice messaging and 2.5GB of 3G data is $50/month.
 EcoMobile's $60/month plan includes 5GB of 4G LTE.
 For more about EcoMobile see, Ecomobile Revamps Monthly Plans - No More Unlimited Data

 Expo Mobile (800-818-1597) is the newest Sprint MVNO, launching in Sept.
 2013.
-Expo is notable for including unlimited international calling to over 50 countries on plans priced at $40 month and up.
-All monthly plans, which start at $19, include unlimited international texts, They have 24/7 phone support, no added taxes or fees and BYOSD with working LTE and WiMAX.
+Expo is notable for including 1000 minutes of free international calling to over 50 countries on plans priced at $40 month and up.
+All monthly plans, which start at $19, include unlimited international texts, Expo has 24/7 phone support, no added taxes or fees and BYOSD with working LTE and WiMAX.